belindamo/graph-nn-fmri/README.md

-# Research project: graph nn fmri
+# Graph NN for FMRI analysis

 This research project was created with [Co-Sci](https://theresearchcompany.ai)